 Important note to Parents:

 Please pass this column along: “Skins” may be the wake up call we’ve been waiting for.
 Don’t allow MTV or their advertising partners to stick their finger in your eye any longer.
 Make note of the sponsors mentioned above and chose other brands.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!